yquake2/yquake2/doc/040_cvarlist.md

     configstring packets by 1.
 The saving would be bigger in multiplayer due to the added networking latency, and mods with longer HUD code would also benefit more from this.
+  - **16: Baselines head-start**: When the server is sending the last configstrings data packet, it adds the first baselines command at the end and leaves any remaining space in the packet unused.
+When this optimization is enabled, the server will try to use that space for the first few entity baselines.
+In some levels this can avoid an extra roundtrip of client-server packets.

   Simply add these flag values together to get the cvar value you want.
   For example, sendrate + reconnect = 2 + 4 = 6.
-  Set to 15 for all optimizations, or 0 to disable them entirely.
+  Set to 31 for all optimizations, or 0 to disable them entirely.

 * **cl_maxfps**: The approximate framerate for client/server ("packet")
   frames if *cl_async* is `1`.
 If set to `-1` (the default), the engine